Domingos-Jr17/source_jam_2025_yisa/README.md

 ## 📋 **Overview**

 Welcome to the **YISA** project repository!
-YISA (_Your Interactive School Assistant_) is an innovative **Progressive Web App (PWA)** for digitizing school documents in Mozambique, solving the critical school transfer bureaucracy problem.
+YISA (that means To Carry, To Lead, To Bring in ronga/changana, mozambican lamguage) is an innovative **Progressive Web App (PWA)** for digitizing school documents in Mozambique, solving the critical school transfer bureaucracy problem.

 ### 🎯 **Event**